gtrafimenkov/ja2-experiments/README.md

 ## How to play the game

 - install the original version of the game (from the original game CDs, Steam, gog.com, etc.)
-- copy the builded exe file (`build/bin-win32/RelWithDebInfo/ja2v.exe`) to the game directory alongside the original ja2.exe
+- `python xx.py build`
-- (for Windows 10) copy Windows 10 compatibility files from `tools/dxwrapper` to the game directory
+- copy content of `build\bin-win32\RelWithDebInfo` folder to the game directory alongside the original ja2.exe
-- launch the builded exe file
+- run `ja2v.exe`

 The game is tested on Windows 10.